jaysmkar/practice/README.md

 # practice

-Some steps to push the code on github
+Some steps to push the code on github:-
 1. git init -- to add the existing repository as the git repository -- git adds one folder .git which will be the hidden folder which will contain all the git files which are software related.
             -- also add the files and turn onn the untracked mode "U"